yannleretaille/firefox-addon-webrtcindicatorremover/README.md

-#Disable WebRTC Indicator Overlay
+#Disable WebRTC Indicator Overlay Firefox Add-On
 Removes the floating overlay with the firefox and camera icons that is displayed when the webcam or microphone are accessed over webrtc.
-This add-on is meant for use in special enviroments like embedded applications or kiosk systems and should otherwise because of the resulting privacy and security issues.
+This add-on is only meant for use in special enviroments like embedded applications or kiosk systems.

 ## Installation
 You can get the add-on [here](xpi/disable_webrtc_indicator_overlay-0.1.3-fx+an.xpi)